ska-sa/aiokatcp/doc/server/logging.rst

 ---------------
 A :class:`.Connection` contains a :attr:`~.Connection.logger` attribute which is a :class:`logging.LoggerAdapter`.
 It provides an extra `address` attribute to log records.
-Similarly, :class:`.RequestContext` cotnains a :attr:`~.RequestContext.Logger` which adds `address` and `req` attributes.
+Similarly, :class:`.RequestContext` contains a :attr:`~.RequestContext.Logger` which adds `address` and `req` attributes.

 By themselves, this has no effect on logging.
 However, you could provide a